turingschool/front-end-curriculum/projects/module-1/which-beyonce-solo.md

 - The Deck should have `cards`, `matchedCards`, `selectedCards`, and `matches` as properties.
 The Deck should have the following methods: `shuffle`, `checkSelectedCards`, and `moveToMatched`.
 If you find a need for additional methods, write/use them!
 </section>

-### Iteration 2 - A little more interesting, and a better UI:
+### Iteration 2 - A little more interesting, and a better UI

 - Once all matches are found, the user should see a congratulatory message including their name *and* the amount of time it took, in minutes and seconds, for them to find all 5 matches.
 - Each time a user plays, the ten cards should be assorted *differently*.